brettz9/atyourcommand/README.md

 text/elements in context (e.g., to allow supplying a correction of edited text to Github through its API).

-1. **Display of commands** in context menu or with list of commands in edit mode (with the list of commands pre-opened) or in new command mode (with the list pre-closed)
 1. Finish behavior providing **string substitution** of current page contents, URL, etc. (see todos in main.js under "buttonClick" "execute" event)
 	1. Support defaults (including empty ones) and document